Get Your Dating Game in Shape With 19 Books by Bachelor Stars

 David Good was booted off of Jillian Harris's season of The Bachelorette, but went on to win Bachelor Pad.
 He wrote The Man Code: A Woman's Guide to Cracking the Tough Guy.

 I Didn't Come Here to Make Friends: Confessions of a Reality Show Villain

-Can you believe it's taken this long for a Bachelor villain tell-all?
-From the model we loved to hate, Courtney Robertson, is her fittingly titled memoir, I Didn't Come Here to Make Friends: Confessions of a Reality Show Villain .
-Courtney won Ben Flajnik's heart in his season of The Bachelor, but their engagement was short-lived — and now she's back with juicy details from her experience as "one of the most controversial contestants" to ever be on the reality show.
+From the model we loved to hate, Courtney Robertson, is her fittingly titled memoir, I Didn't Come Here to Make Friends: Confessions of a Reality Show Villain.
+Courtney won Ben Flajnik's heart in his season of The Bachelor, but their engagement was short-lived — and she got the last word dishing juicy details from her experience as "one of the most controversial contestants" to ever be on the reality show.